Tolq/tolq-api-ruby/README.md

 response.class # Tolq::Api::Response
 response.body # A tolq response as per the documentation.
 This JSON and can be parsed using your favourite json parser
 ```
+You can verify a callback HMAC signature by calling `client.valid_signature?`, this can be used to verify the authenticity of a callback.

-For more details on on the library please refer to the [gem documentation](TODO).
+For more details on on the library please refer to the [gem documentation](http://www.rubydoc.info/gems/tolq-api).
 For more details on possible values see the [api documentation](https://docs.tolq.com).

 ## Development